 There's over 400 restaurants in Reykjavik.

-The lamb is some of the best in the world and is being exported to the US for example sold by the Whole Foods chain.
+The lamb is some of the best in the world.
+Whole foods in the US and Canada offers Icelandic lamb for sale.